JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_10.md

 Our culture seems to have more and more difficulty appreciating what is alive and spontaneous; it is oriented toward the abstract, numerical, and rational.
 But when we reflect with _The Urantia Book_, when we delve deeper into reality, we find the fluidity of life, the deep interpenetration that permeates reality, and we realize our mistake in believing that the world is made of inert, separate, and fragmented things.
 <br style="clear:both;"/>

 > There is unity in the cosmic universe if you could only discern its workings in actuality.
 The real universe is friendly to every child of the eternal God.
 The real problem is: How can the finite mind of man achieve a logical, true, and corresponding unity of thought?
 This universe-knowing state of mind can be had only by conceiving that the quantitative fact and the qualitative value have a common causation in the Paradise Father.
 Such a conception of reality yields a broader insight into the purposeful unity of universe phenomena; it even reveals a spiritual goal of progressive personality achievement.
-And this is a concept of unity which can sense the unchanging background of a living universe of continually changing impersonal relations and evolving personal relationships. ([UB 133:5.8](/en/The_Urantia_Book/133#p5_8))
+And this is a concept of unity which can sense the unchanging background of a living universe of continually changing impersonal relations and evolving personal relationships. (<a id="a101_791"></a>[UB 133:5.8](/en/The_Urantia_Book/133#p5_8))

 As Niels Bohr already saw, quantum physics involves “a radical revision of our relationship with physical reality”, a surprisingly dynamic and indivisible vision of reality.